bengizmo/nuclei/custom/home-network/README-NETWORK-DISCOVERY.md

 ## Home Assistant Integration

-### New Sensors
+### Entities
-- `sensor.nuclei_network_discovery` - Main network discovery status
-- `sensor.nuclei_vlan_default` - Devices on default VLAN
-- `sensor.nuclei_vlan_iot` - Devices on IoT VLAN
-- `sensor.nuclei_vlan_guest` - Devices on guest VLAN
-- `sensor.nuclei_vlan_clients` - Devices on clients VLAN
+- `sensor.nuclei_devices_found` - Total number of devices discovered on the network
-- `sensor.nuclei_new_device_alert` - Alert for new device detection
-- `sensor.nuclei_device_discovery_summary` - AI summary of new devices
+- `sensor.nuclei_new_devices` - Number of new devices found (when applicable)
-- `sensor.nuclei_network_map` - Network topology data

-### Dashboard
+### Notifications
-Add the discovery dashboard from `home-assistant/discovery-dashboard.yaml` to monitor:
-- Real-time device count
-- Device type breakdown
-- VLAN distribution
-- Recent discoveries
-- Security alerts for new devices
+The system automatically sends mobile notifications to your phone when:
+- New devices are discovered on the network
+- Vulnerabilities are found on newly profiled devices

 ## Network Map Visualization
 The system generates a network topology map showing: